kfoofw/ds_blog/_posts/2020-04-24-causal-analysis-of-public-health-emergency-on-air-quality-in-LA.markdown

     <img src="{{site.baseurl}}/assets/img/post_10/model4_comp.png">
 </div>

-The plots provide the MCMC sampling of the structured time series given the observed data.
+The plots provide the MCMC sampling of the structural time series given the observed data.
 The extent of shading reflects the posterior probability of the time series path under multiple simulations.

 Based on the models, we see that the local linear trend was much smoother compared to the semi local linear trend.
 This could be due to the fact that the drift component in the semi local linear trend comprised of more variables (D, ρ) that allowed for more extreme stochasticity.
 This allowed for the semi-local linear trend models to capture certain high spike points such as in Jan 2018 that were not captured by the trends in the local linear trend models.